josh-segal/Local-Tourist/README.md

 ## Installation
 This project is deployed via Google App Engine and can be accessed through this link:
 <br> https://tourist-412606.uk.r.appspot.com
 <br> A demo login is username: "test", password: "test," or you may register your own profile for the full experience.
-Please note that some features are unavailable as I migrate the database and update items from the roadmap that have unintended side effect tasks.

 ## Configuration